dYdX - Project Breakdown | Revelo Intel

 Lifecycle of an Order

-1. User places a trade: The user initiates a trade by interacting with a decentralized front-end, such as the dYdX website or an API.
+1. User Places a Trade: The user initiates a trade by interacting with a decentralized front-end, such as the dYdX website or an API.

-2. Order routing: The order is sent to a validator.
+2. Order Routing: The order is sent to a validator.
 This validator then propagates the transaction to other validators and full nodes to update their orderbooks with the new order.
 This ensures that all network participants have access to the latest order information.

-3. Consensus process: The consensus process, which involves validators taking turns as proposers of new blocks, selects a validator to match the order and include it in their proposed block.
+3. Consensus Process: The consensus process, which involves validators taking turns as proposers of new blocks, selects a validator to match the order and include it in their proposed block.
 The proposer adds the order to their proposed block and prepares it for the consensus round.

-4. Consensus confirmation: The proposed block goes through the consensus process, where validators vote on whether to confirm or reject the block.
+4. Consensus Confirmation: The proposed block goes through the consensus process, where validators vote on whether to confirm or reject the block.
 If at least two-thirds (⅔) of the validators (by stake weight) approve the block, it is considered committed and saved to the on-chain databases of all validators and full nodes.

-1. Block rejection: If the proposed block fails to receive the necessary approval threshold, it is rejected, and the order will not be included in the blockchain.
+1. Block Rejection: If the proposed block fails to receive the necessary approval threshold, it is rejected, and the order will not be included in the blockchain.

-5. Data synchronization: After a block is committed, the updated on-chain and off-chain data are streamed from full nodes to Indexers.
+5. Data Synchronization: After a block is committed, the updated on-chain and off-chain data are streamed from full nodes to Indexers.
 Indexers, which are read-only services, collect and store this data in databases.

-6. Data availability: The Indexer makes the synchronized data available through APIs and Websockets.
+6. Data Availability: The Indexer makes the synchronized data available through APIs and Websockets.
 This allows the front-end application and other external services to query and retrieve the orderbook and other relevant information.

 MEV

 MEV (Miner or Maximal Extractable Value) refers to the profits that validators or miners can earn by reordering or censoring transactions to their advantage.
-In the context of dYdX v4, the fully decentralized and performant in-memory orderbook used by the dYdX chain could potentially enable MEV extraction.
+In dYdX v4, the fully decentralized and performant in-memory orderbook used by the dYdX chain could potentially enable MEV extraction.
 To address this, dYdX is proactively working on researching and building MEV solutions that align the incentives of validators with the interests of users.

 The Ethereum ecosystem generally takes a neutral approach toward MEV, with a Proposer-Builder Separation (PBS) approach used to auction off block space.
 PBS helps mitigate the centralization risks associated with MEV but still negatively impacts average users.
 In contrast, the Cosmos ecosystem, including Osmosis, takes a more opinionated stance towards MEV.
 It aims to mitigate harmful MEV and capture any benign MEV generated